grvm/Git-Janitor/Readme.md

 Use `dist/git-janitor.exe` if you are on **Windows**, `dist/git-janitor` **for Linux/Unix/OS X**

 ##### Basic Usage
-Go to the location of the repo on your system which you want to clean.
+Go to the location of the repository on your system which you want to clean.

 ```
 git-janitor --clean --remote --skip-pattern='pattern'